 There were several panels and discussions throughout the day.
 Rick Philbin and the Sports Central and Guest Athletes held a discussion for adults, and they also met with the different groups of children throughout the day.
 The athletes talked about their own challenges and type 1 diabetes management, shared some tips, and answered questions.
 Both adults and kids really enjoy interacting with these athletes, who truly live ‘best practices' day to day so they can be at the top of their sport.

 The Grands had a very full day of sessions, beginning with Ask the Diabetes Team ... any question was fair game!
+The Team included Jen Block and Heather Speer (both CDEs), Henry Rodriguez (endocrinologist), Diana Naranjo (psychologist), Mike Schurig (RD), and Grandparents Rachele and Bruce Baccaro.
 The morning continued with Dealing with Diabetes Emergencies, which many grandparents shared is their #1 fear.
 After lunch, the grandparents had a discussion about Reclaiming Sleepovers and Get-Aways.
 Again, many thanks to our Grands faculty and staff who keep this program growing with new ideas and energy!

-The teens headed off on buses to Sea World for a day in the park.
-While on the surface, this excursion may look like simply a 'fun' day, in reality there are many learning objectives in place for this outing.
+The teens headed off on buses to Disney's Hollywood Studios for a day in the park.
+While on the surface, this excursion may look like simply a ‘fun' day, in reality there are many learning objectives in place for this outing.
 A lot of planning and responsibility goes into spending a full day in a hot park with lots of activity and other things to keep track of, and the teen staff encouraged the teens to be as independent as possible in managing the day.
-Teens checked in periodically with the staff at the air conditioned home base for a bg check and a 'once over' (for those without diabetes), and the day went very smoothly!
+Teens checked in periodically with the staff at the air conditioned home base for a bg check and a 'once over' (for those without diabetes).
+Disney Dollars made meals and snacks easy work.
+A fun day had by all!

 [ large | full ]